 SCHOOL AGE AND FAMILIES

 Stop by the library throughout the month for your FREE STEAM TO GO Kit geared for students in grades 1-6 while supplies last.
-April features a "Wearable Greenhouse".
+May features a "Landfill in a Bag".

 APRIL: WEARABLE GREENHOUSE

 Lean how seeds germinate by starting radish seeds in a wearable greenhouse!

 3-4 Radish Seeds

 1 Cotton Ball

 Place radish seeds onto the cotton ball and place into the bag.

 Seal the bag.
 Thread the yarn through the hole at the top and wear as a necklace.
 OR Tape the packet to a sunny window.